Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is included in the name, you can use a heat pump for AC.
-It works by shifting heat instead of making it (furnaces burn fuel to generate heat) which is why it also is used as a dual function system.
-It’s true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
-Just look at these two luxury level units from Lennox.
+Although heat is part of the name, you can use a heat pump for cooling.
+It works by transferring heat instead of generating it (the way a furnace does) which is why it can be used as a heating and cooling system.
+It’s true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
+Just compare these two top of the line cooling systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
+SEER is an efficiency guideline for air conditioning systems, and the larger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is specially for heat pumps.
 It tells you how efficient the unit is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not superior depending on the model you choose.
-The largest difference between the two is that heat pumps can also warm up your home while an AC cannot.
+Notice from these examples when comparing efficiency ratings, air conditioners are almost equal, if not superior depending on the system you choose.
+The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC can’t.

 Does climate matter for heat pumps?

 Heat pumps are more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a NATE certified HVAC tech who has experience in your region before settling on a heat pump.
-If the equipment just isn’t right for your climate, you could have extremely high electric bills.
-Once the temperature sinks too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your area before settling on a heat pump.
+If the equipment just isn’t right for your home, you could have unnecessarily high electric bills.
+Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a great alternative for particular northern regions, but additional land must be available in order to install the required piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a great alternative for certain northern climates, but extra land must be available in order to install the essential piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.

-a no-charge in-home quote.
-We are available to answer any and all of your questions to help you make the right choice for your home.
+If you still aren’t convinced which system is best for your home, call Stallion Heating and Air Conditioning to schedule a free in-home quote.
+We are here to answer any and all of your questions to help you make the right decision for your home.